rohithateappple/MegaGridDocumentation/docs/grid-interactions/tile-types.md

 ## Toggling Type Visibility

 You can control the visibility of types using the `SetTypeVisibility()` function.
 This will hide all tiles of the specified type, but the type will remain in the data; only the visuals will be toggled.
+Called via ``BP_GridManager``.

 ![alt text](<../images/set type visibility.png>)